-Shohreh Shahabi, MD, professor of obstetrics and gynecologygynecologic oncology, joined the Feinberg School of Medicine as chief of the Division of Gynecologic Oncology in May.
-She also assumed a leadership role as a member of the Lurie Cancer assistant professor of radiation oncology, has been named the 2015 Lynn Sage Foundation Scholar.
-Dr. Vassilopoulos focuses his research on the genetic and biochemical connections between sirtuin genes and carcinogenesis, as well as tumor cell resistance.
+Shohreh Shahabi, MD, professor of obstetrics and gynecology-gynecologic oncology, joined the Feinberg School of Medicine as chief of the Division of Gynecologic Oncology in May.
+She also assumed a leadership role as a member of the Lurie Cancer as well as tumor cell resistance.
 He studies the potential mechanistic relationship between these sirtuins and specific targets and/or signaling pathways involved in the development of age-related diseases such as cancer.